-Only two spots left.
+Only four spots left.

 We consider this our signature Rapha Randonnée, the perfect mixture of spectacular riding, food and culture.
 The route sets off from the spectuclar Cison di Valmarino and winds its way north through the Südtirol to Lake Como.
 Along the way the Randonneurs will pass through some of the Giro d’Italia’s most renowned and respected passes, and sample the Südtirol’s unique cuisine and inimitable culture.

-Only two spots left.
+Only four spots left.

 - Groups of 15 riders